BluiOS/innovation-days/Presentations/swift-testing.md

 This document provides a comprehensive overview of Swift's modern testing methodologies.
 From leveraging the `@Test` attribute to managing asynchronous code effectively, Swift Testing introduces powerful enhancements over traditional Unit Testing.
 With features like parallel testing, argument-driven tests, and better failure management, developers can create robust and maintainable test cases efficiently.

 ## Suits
 In the past, we had to create a class containing several test methods.
 Now, we use a `suit` instead.
 A `suit` is a type containing test cases or other suits.
-It can be a `struct`, `class`, or `enum`.
+It can be a `struct`, `class`, or `actor`.

 Instead of using `set-up` or `tear-down`, we now use `init` and `deinit` for setup and teardown purposes.